GuyFarley/data-structures-and-algorithms/javascript/treeIntersection/README.md

 ## Algorithm

-define a function called treeIntersection

-- takes in 2 binary trees
+- define a function called treeIntersection - takes in 2 binary trees
-declare a variable results to be an empty array create a new HashTable from existing class
+- declare a variable results to be an empty array
-- 1024 size
+- create a new HashTable from existing class (1024 size)
-declare variable called counter <- 0;
+- declare variable called counter <- 0;

-traverse tree1
+- define a function called traverse tree1
   - for each node, use existing set method to place into hashtable
   - set key and value to equal node.value

-traverse tree2
+- define a function called traverse tree2
   - for each node, use existing contains method to compare to values in hashtable
   - if true is returned, push current node value to results array

-return results array
+- return results array

 ## Code